taiyangsu/frogpilot/README.md

 - Steering wheel in the top right corner of the onroad UI rotates alongside your car's steering wheel
 - Tap the speed indicator to remove it from the screen
 - Toggle Experimental Mode via the "Lane Departure Alert" button on your steering wheel (Toyota/Lexus only)
-  - Other makes can simply double tap the screen while onroad
+  - Other makes can simply double tap the screen while on-road
-- ZSS (Zorro Steering Sensor) Support - *Currently in testing*

 How to Install
 ------